What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Big Picture Tips To Fall Asleep Easily

-If you’ve been struggling to fall asleep consistently, you might want to implement these sleep tips throughout your day to set yourself up for a cozy night of sleep.
+If you’ve been struggling to fall asleep consistently, you might want to implement these sleep tips throughout your day to set yourself up for a cozy night of disrupted sleep.

-15. Practice Sleep Hygiene
+17. Practice Sleep Hygiene

 Sleep hygiene refers to good behavioral and environmental habits that can lead to a better night’s sleep.
 The idea behind sleep hygiene is that, by practicing good sleep habits during the day and at night, you can set yourself up for success and better sleep.